 However, the last two years have seen significant advances in technology and a paradigm shift to the cloud, and we now believe that Exchange Online and Office 365 is the most efficient and cost-effective email platform for the majority of organisations.

 We’ve therefore produced a second edition of The Battle of Business Email (August 2018).
-Microsoft Office 365 P-TSP (Partner Technology Solutions Professional), Cobweb’s Oliver Moazzezi summarises the features and benefits of the different Exchange options available, with the eBook also looking at data residency, compliance and availability, and security issues and requirements.
+Microsoft Office 365 P-TSP (Partner Technology Solutions Professional), Cobweb’s Oliver Moazzezi summarizes the features and benefits of the different Exchange options available, with the eBook also looking at data residency, compliance and availability, and security issues and requirements.

 The years 2016-2018 have seen a marked change in the attitude to security in the cloud.
 In 2016, while we pointed out that most organisations (99 percent) had never experienced a breach of security when using a cloud service, we also reported that 70 percent of organisations expressed concerns about data security in the cloud, while 61 percent saw data privacy as an inhibitor to moving to the cloud (Cloud Industry Forum’s (CIF) UK Cloud Adoption Snapshot for 2016).